 - Improving access to data on water resources

-AQUAOSO aims to play a role in supporting these commitments by providing real-time access to water trends and water risk data with our Water Security Platform.
+AQUAOSO aims to play a role in supporting these commitments by providing real-time access to water trends and water risk data with the Water Security Platform.

 Watershed Agreements and Smart Water Markets

-Another trend we can expect to see more of in 2021 and beyond is the renegotiation of the “interstate compacts” that govern water allocation between states.
+Another trend to expect in 2021 and beyond is the renegotiation of the “interstate compacts” that govern water allocation between states.

 For example, the water levels in the Colorado River Basin are “expected to decrease significantly in the 21st century, with predicted reductions of as much as 45 percent by 2050.”
 Since 95 percent of freshwater resources are shared across state lines, these agreements will have to be updated to address modern water scarcity concerns.

-In the private sector, we’ll also see an increased interest in water trading, which already accounts for up to $800 million in sales during high drought years in California.
+In the private sector, there will also be an increased interest in water trading, which already accounts for up to $800 million in sales during high drought years in California.

 Water Cost Trends in Agriculture for 2021

-With so much emphasis on water scarcity in the coming decades, you might think the cost of water would rise accordingly.
+With so much emphasis on water scarcity in the coming decades, it is easy to expect that the cost of water would rise accordingly.
 However, the reality is not that simple, and in the absence of smart water markets in many parts of the world, researchers are finding it difficult to put an accurate price on water.